vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 ## Summary

 After completing the steps above, the FastStore GraphQL API schema of your project will be extended and you will be able to use your custom API fields in your store.
-See these other guides to learn how to [test your schema using GraphiQL](/how-to-guides/faststore-api/using-graphiql-to-explore-the-faststore-api) and [fetch API information in your storefront](/how-to-guides/faststore-api/fetching-api-data).
+See these other guides to learn how to [test your schema using a GraphQL IDE](/how-to-guides/faststore-api/explore-the-faststore-api) and [fetch API information in your storefront](/how-to-guides/faststore-api/fetching-api-data).